MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Segmentation provides ability to group your customers into cohorts that match a filter criteria based on various customer attributes such as their demographic, transactional or behavioral attributes to target specific actions such promotional campaigns or surveys to achieve desired business goals.
-Segments allows defining complex filter conditions based on the conflated customer entity and its data graph of related entities matched and populated with data ingested from various data sources.
+Segmentation provides ability to group your customers into cohorts that match a filter criteria based on various customer attributes such as their demographic, transactional or behavioral attributes to target specific actions such as promotional campaigns or surveys to achieve desired business goals.
+Segments allows defining complex filter conditions based on the conflated customer entity and its data graph of related entities ngested from various data sources.

 There are two types of segments: